When an employment ends

 • out of year.

-Payments made in the year your employee leaves
+Payments made in the year an employee leaves

-The process for reporting a post cessation payment where the employee ceases employment in the current tax year is as follows:
+The process for the employer to report a post cessation payment where the employee ceases employment in the current tax year is as follows:

-• You should look up the available Revenue Payroll Notification (RPN) for the employee.
+• Look up the available Revenue Payroll Notification (RPN) for the employee.

 • Include the original employment ID and the original cessation date.